-How ‘Keeping up with the Kardashians’ changed everything
+How ‘Keeping Up with The Kardashians’ changed everything

 It’s easy to say it could have happened to any family; even now, the idea that the Kardashians are “famous for doing nothing” remains persistent.
 But it wasn’t any family.
 And the numbers keep getting bigger.

-First, there was the store (R.I.P.
-Dash).
+First, there was a store.
 Then the beauty collections (Kylie Cosmetics taught the world about “lip kits”); a hit video game (“Kim Kardashian: Hollywood”); the clothing lines (Skims; Good American; Kendall + Kylie, for the younger fans; and the Kardashian Kollection, for the thriftier ones, sold at Sears); the sci-fi books (thank Kendall and Kylie for those); a prepaid credit card; and countless brand collaborations.

 Now the landscape has changed, mostly by their own doing.
-They don’t need a TV show to hawk their wares like they may have when “KUWTK” debuted over a decade ago.
+They don’t need a TV show to hawk their wares like they may have when the show debuted.
 The power is in their hands.
-When you can reach your followers directly on social media, control your public image and make millions?
+When you can reach your followers directly on social media, control your public image, make millions?
 (Billions?)
 That’s a sweet deal.

 Have the Kardashian sisters gone under the knife?
 The family line, with a couple of exceptions, is no. They say that their ever-changing bodies are sculpted and whittled and plumped through nonsurgical means: Instagram filters, dermal fillers, contour powder, squats.
 The claim is both ludicrous and shrewd.

-A triumph of the Kardashian marketing regime has been selling the appearance of extreme, even campy body modification as an accessible consumer experience, one sold through spa trips on Keeping Up With the Kardashians, makeup-chair selfies on Instagram, and branded products like Kylie’s lip kits and Kim’s shapewear.
+A triumph of the Kardashian marketing reign has been selling the appearance of extreme, even campy body modification as an accessible consumer experience, one sold through spa trips on the show, makeup-chair selfies on Instagram, and branded products like Kylie’s lip kits and Kim’s shapewear.

 “Plastic surgery” has long been shorthand for the interplay between Hollywood wealth and glamour, but for the Kardashians — creatures birthed by reality television and raised by the internet — the idea of the scalpel on skin feels too old school, too fleshy, too human for the brand.